nheist/CaLiGraph/README.md

 # CaLiGraph

-\- A Large Semantic Knowledge Graph from Wikipedia Categories and Listpages \-
+\- A Large Semantic Knowledge Graph from Wikipedia Categories and List Pages \-

 For information about the general idea, extraction statistics, and resources of CaLiGraph, visit the [CaLiGraph website](http://caligraph.org).